rapid7/metasploit-framework/CONTRIBUTING.md

 If you would like to report a bug, please take a look at [our Redmine issue tracker](https://dev.metasploit.com/redmine/projects/framework/issues?query_id=420) -- your bug may already have been reported there!
+Simply [searching](https://dev.metasploit.com/redmine/projects/framework/search) for some appropriate keywords may save everyone a lot of hassle.

 If your bug is new and you'd like to report it you will need to [register first](https://dev.metasploit.com/redmine/account/register).
 Don't worry, it's easy and fun and takes about 30 seconds.

-## Contributing Exploits
+## Contributing Metasploit Modules

 If you have an exploit that you'd like to contribute to the Metasploit Framework, please familiarize yourself with the